Occupational Therapy

 As a qualified occupational therapist from Trinity, you will be well equipped to pursue a very rewarding career working with people of all age groups in a wide range of service settings.
 The course is regulated by CORU, the Health and Social Care Professionals Council, and upon successful completion of the programme you will be eligible to apply for registration to practice as an Occupational Therapist in Ireland.
 In addition, the course has professional validation from the Association of Occupational Therapists of Ireland (AOTI) on behalf of the World Federation of Occupational Therapists (www.wfot.org), meaning the qualification has international recognition that may enable you to work as an occupational therapist abroad.
 Many graduates from the programme are working in all parts of the world.
 Most occupational therapists, over time, develop specialised expertise in areas such as physical rehabilitation, mental health, hand therapy, intellectual disability, paediatrics, services for the elderly, and community occupational therapy.

-Practice areas and the focus of practice are expanding, particularly in primary care and community practice areas, as well as some opportunities in private practice.
-The focus of practice is also evolving to include non-traditional client groups such as homeless, refugee and school-based services, and working with ‘well’ populations using health promotion and self-management based approaches to facilitate living well and prevention of occupational dysfunction.
+The focus of practice is expanding, particularly in primary care and community practice areas, as well as some opportunities in private practice.
+Practice is evolving to include non-traditional client groups such as persons with experience of homelessness and persons with refugee experience.
+Occupational therapists are working in school-based services, and working with ‘well’ populations using health promotion and self-management based approaches to facilitate living well and prevention of occupational dysfunction.
 There are also opportunities for occupational therapists to move into management – managing occupational therapy departments or other health/social care related services.
 Additionally, the course offers many opportunities for further postgraduate study and research.

 Your degree and what you’ll study